HyenaPixel: Global Image Context with Convolutions: Evaluation

-\paragraph{Attention pooling with register tokens.} Attention pooling selects relevant tokens within a sequence based on learned queries~\cite{touvron2021augmenting}.
-Intuitively, this helps the network to focus on certain parts of the feature map, like foreground pixels.
-We extend attention pooling by register tokens~\cite{darcet2023vision} to act as an ``attention fallback'' if the image contents are irrelevant to the query token.
-Mean pooling outperforms attention pooling by $0.16\%$.
+\paragraph{Normalization for stability.} By adding a layer normalization~\cite{ba2016layer} after the multiplication of query $q$ and value $k$ (c.f.
+Fig.~\ref{fig:hyena_pixel_operator}), the accuracy improves slightly by $0.2\%$ with the regular training setting.
+Next to the minor improvement, the normalization stabilizes the training of larger network variants, i.e., \hypx{}Former-B36.

-\paragraph{Network depth and context size.} While ConvNets typically require many layers to view the complete input image, \hypx{} ideally only requires one layer.
-We investigate whether we can reduce network depth while increasing a layer's context size, by creating two shallow networks: \hypx{}Former-S4 and ConvFormer-S4 with one block per stage.
-The accuracy on IN-1k differs by $0.41\%$ in favor of \hypx{}Former.
-This supports our hypothesis, however, building a large ERF with a hierarchical structure and small kernels is also effective, because of its multiplicative effect on the receptive field~\cite{luo2016understanding}.
+\paragraph{Network depth and context size.} While ConvNets typically require many layers to view the complete input image, \hypx{} ideally only needs one layer.
+We investigate whether we can reduce network depth while increasing a layer's context size by creating two shallow networks: \hypx{}Former-S4 and ConvFormer-S4 with one block per stage.
+The accuracy on IN-1k differs by $0.4\%$ in favor of \hypx{}Former-S4.
+While this supports our hypothesis, building a large ERF with a hierarchical structure and small kernels is also effective because of its multiplicative effect on the receptive field~\cite{luo2016understanding}.